bpinto/dutiful/README.md

 # Dutiful

 ### What?
-  Dutiful is a user-friendly tool for managing your computer settings and preference files.
+  Dutiful is a user-friendly tool for managing your application settings and preference files.

 ### Why?
   Getting a new computer should be a pleasure.
 Formatting your computer should be less hassle.